-Unless your network is very noteworthy and very secure it is going to be attacked with a known exploit, not an unknown one (0-day).
+Unless your network is very noteworthy and very secure it is going to be attacked with a known exploit, not an unknown one (AKA: 0-day).
 And the reason behind this is simple: For every 0-day there are 1000 known, high risk exploits and the complexity of your network is such that the chances are good that one or many of these known vulnerabilities are present and will allow a mildly interested attacker relatively easy access to your network.

-The number of networks worldwide is so great and the number of new, as of yet undocumented and thus unknown exploits so small that your chances of being attacked with a 0-day is nearly zero - unless you have network assets of truly great value, you are a particularly interesting target and you have dilligently fixed your known vulnerabilities.
+The number of networks worldwide is so great and the number of new, as of yet undocumented and thus unknown exploits so small that your chances of being attacked with a 0-day is nearly zero - unless you have network assets of truly great value, you are a particularly interesting target and you have diligently fixed your known vulnerabilities.

-Defense Strategy, two roads to take
+Defense strategy; two roads to take

 There are two roads to accomplish excellent security.
 On one you would assign all of the resources needed to maintain constant alert to new security issues.
 You would ensure that all patches and updates are done at once, have all of your existing applications reviewed for correct security, ensure that only security knowledgeable programmers do work on your applications and have their work checked carefully by security professionals.
 You would also maintain a fiendishly restrictive firewall, antivirus and IPS/IDS.

 Your other option: put a fraction of the resources needed to doing the above into using a security scanning tool to test your existing equipment, applications and web site to see if a KNOWN vulnerability actually exists.
 While firewalls, antivirus and IPS/IDS are all important, it is simple logic to also fix the very issues that hackers are looking for.
 It is more effective to repair the relatively few actual risks than it is to build higher and higher walls around them.
-Network vulnerability scanning with security scaning tools like AVDS is the most efficient security investment.
+Network vulnerability scanning with security scanning tools like beSECURE is the most efficient security investment.

 If one had to enough resources to take just one of these roads, diligent wall building or vulnerability assessment and management, it has our experience that fixing vulnerabilities instead of building walls around them will produce a higher level of security on a dollar for dollar basis.
 This is proven by the number of well defended corporate and government networks which get hacked via known vulnerabilities every month.